 When you look at it from a marketing standpoint, let’s say it’s business development or other categories like fan engagement or audience growth in building your brand, the objectives are very similar.
 Somebody who’s looking into partnering with a NASCAR team, they look at what the team is made of, what does it consist of, do they run at the front?
 What’s their selling composition?
 When you look at all these things, that’s no different than Formula 1.

-From a fan perspective, the biggest difference is the knowledge base, here in the United States most people know what NASCAR is, not like Formula 1, where they might know about it but can’t tell you anything more of it.
+From a fan perspective, the biggest difference is the knowledge base, here in the United States most people know what NASCAR is, not like Formula 1, where they might know about it but can’t tell you anything more about it.
 As soon as you get out of the US, everyone knows exactly what Formula 1 is.

 The fans that Formula 1 has here are so passionate and you see it.